PooyehA/Deep-LASI/docs/source/documentation.rst

    TRacer file menu

+**Dropdown Menu Settings**
+The dropdown menu **Settings** opens an sub-window for entering the camera hardware settings built in the experimental setup.
+The routine asks for the EM Gain factor, the camera baseline in dark counts and the number of photons per camera count for each camera, so that *Deep-LASI* can convert the  determined intensity in arbitrary units into Counts per seconds, i.e. Hertz.

-*Dropdown Menu Settings*
+**Dropdown Menu View**

-On the tab **Settings** beside the file, you can enter the camera settings you are using for measuring, so have them saved and easily accessible there.

-By the tab **Data** you can change the colormap from the default *jet* to other options provided.
-It especially changes the style of the detected molecules inside the mask that is shown besides the traces.
-With **Plot Units**, you can change the way traces are shown by checking or unchecking the provided items, and directly having their effect on all your traces.
+The third dropdown menu **View** allows for changing the appearance and settings in graphical interfaces on the different GUI sub-windows of Deep-LASI.
+* The sub-tab **Colormap** changes the color palette in 3D plots, e.g. on the Trace GUI surface, which show small zoomed in areas of 24x24 pixels.
+These show the area around localized molecules in each channel, surrounded by the background mask, to control for possible impurities in the background.
+The default colormap is *jet*.
+* The **Plot Units** sub-tab controls affect the following seven different axes settings for plotting the background and intensities of different channels, as well as FRET efficiencies for single single-molecule trajectories :

+..  csv-table:: Plot Units Entries
+   :widths: 15, 200

+   *Photons (Cam. calibrated)*,   "Conversion of detected Intensity into Photons" *Mean accross Particle Mask*,  ""
+   *QY/Det.
+Eff (gamma)*,         ""
+   *Spectral crosstalk (beta)*,   ""
+   *Direct Excitation (alpha)*,   ""
+   *Raw Trace (no BG subtr.)*,    ""
+   *Corrected FRET*,              ""

+Checking/unchecking of the different sub-tabs immediately updates the graphical interface and the way how a single-molecule trace is displayed.

 The first one, **'Photons(Cam.calibrated)'**, changes the y axis to be the number of photons reaching the cameras, the second one **'Mean Across Particle Mask'** shows the mean emission intensity of the particle within the detection mask on the y axis.
 The correction factors **gamma**, **beta**, and **alpha** could be separately applied to the intensity traces.
 One can also choose to cancel the background subtraction from the intensity traces, and have them as raw intensities.
 With the last option you can choose to have the corrected FRET efficiency on the corresponding panel.
 Of course for the correction factors to be incorporated on the traces, you should have them already determined.

 With the **Reset** button, you can restart the TRacer program, meaning that whatever you did or changed on the program will be discarded unless you had it saved.